 Areas of Expertise

-As a litigation consultant, Mr. Gmyr has been involved in analyzing many claims and requests for equitable adjustment involving contract disputes.
+Mr. Gmyr has been involved in analyzing many claims and requests for equitable adjustment involving contract disputes.
 He has provided damage analyses on a wide variety of construction projects including new construction, expansion of existing facilities, modifications/rehabilitation of existing facilities, environmental remediation, and other construction cases involving soil excavation.
 His work regarding construction projects has been primarily for plaintiffs preparing claims or requests for equitable adjustments.
 His work on breach of contract projects have been primarily for defendants and entailed verifying the accuracy, completeness, and support for plaintiffs’ claims.
 His preparation and review of claims have been used during court, arbitration, mediation, or settlement proceedings.